Aging & Health A to Z

 - a test of your ability to walk a short distance and get in and out of a chair

-- evaluation of certain diagnostic movements, noting how painful, impaired or stiff the motion is and whether there is pain mainly when the doctor moves your joint (more likely in arthritis) or more likely if you move it yourself (probably a muscle or soft tissue disorder).
+- evaluation of certain diagnostic movements, noting how painful, impaired, or stiff the motion is and whether there is pain mainly when the examiner moves your joint (more likely in arthritis) or more likely if you move it yourself (probably a muscle or soft tissue disorder)

 Your healthcare professional may also want to order additional tests:

-These tests will allow your healthcare professional to view joint damage and include x-rays, computed tomography (CT) scan, magnetic resonance imaging (MRI), ultrasound, arthroscopy.
+These tests will allow your healthcare provider to view joint damage and include x-rays, computed tomography (CT) scan, magnetic resonance imaging (MRI), ultrasound, and arthroscopy.

 Posted: March 2012